 We feel like we're on a big floating raft in the ocean on this colossal sleeping pad.
 The Q Core SLX is super thick, and you'll find yourself floating above your tent mates.

 Big Agnes says the Q Core SLX is insulated with WRM high-loft synthetic insulation.
 Based on the pack size of this pad, we don't think there is much in there.
 You can feel a small layer of it when it is deflated, but based on our experience sleeping on this pad, it doesn't feel like it is very insulated.
-We prefer the NeoAir XLite's space blanket type insulation, which seems to create a much warmer barrier between the cold ground and your sleeping body.

 We had high hopes in this category for the Q Core SLX, though we've learned that thicker doesn't always mean better.
 It is a super cushy pad that is 4.5 inches thick.
-If you are a side sleeper, this could be a great choice for you because it's so thick your shoulders won't touch the ground.
+If you are a side sleeper, this could be an excellent choice for you because it's so thick your shoulders won't touch the ground.
 The Q Core SLX does have I-Beam construction for stability, which we noticed; however, it takes some getting used to the boaty-ness of this pad.
 We do like that the outer chambers are bigger and give you a cradled feeling, keeping you in the middle of the pad.

-We experienced a similar feature while testing the REI AirRail, our most comfortable pad.
 The pad's materials are quite slippery, so if you're camped on a hill, you may find yourself at the bottom of it quickly.
 This model also has a one-way inflation valve that makes it easy to adjust how much air you want to keep you comfortable.
 It also has a gaping valve to deflate it very quickly.
 These valves are significant, and if they're on top when you're sleeping, you may have the indent of them on your face in the morning.

 Big Agnes has used "Aviation grade TPU lamination technology" as a coating on the ripstop material, claiming it is 25% more durable than the previous model.
-The material has a similar "hand" or feel as the Sea to Summit Comfort Plus Insulated, though the Plus Insulated has two separate chambers.
-In the case of a puncture, it will still keep you off the ground.